 ISIL are the biggest threat to global security the world has seen since World War II.
 They aren’t simply the new Al Qaeda; having taken terrorism out of sandy caves with shaky handycams to broadcasting violence in high definition.

-ISIL’s social media jihad is targeted far more broadly than anyone could have anticipated.
+ISIL’s social media warfare is targeted far more broadly than anyone could have anticipated.
 ISIL are making terrorism a generational prospect by targeting their radicalization programs at children.
-Children today will grow up being continually desensitized to their violence, their rhetoric and their ideologies.

-With social media changing the traditional view of asymmetric warfare; with the definitions of cyber warfare and social media warfare rapidly becoming indistinguishable and with a single hash tag now the most valuable tool in the warfighters non-kinetic arsenal – ‘Battlefield Information’ is now streaming live into workplaces, schools, homes and handbags.
+With social media changing the traditional view of asymmetric warfare - and with a single hash tag now the most valuable tool in the warfighters non-kinetic arsenal – ‘The Information Battlefield’ is now streaming live into workplaces, schools, homes and handbags.

 With blogs and tweets the new bombs at rockets of modern warfare- it is both humbling and an honor to be contributing to the NATO community on such a vital mission.